DCT

 • Case Identification: 4:20-cv-02444, S.D.
 Tex., 07/13/2020

-• Venue Allegations: Venue is alleged to be proper in the Southern District of Texas because Defendants maintain regular and established places of business in Houston and have allegedly committed acts of infringement within the district.
+• Venue Allegations: Plaintiff alleges venue is proper because Defendants maintain regular and established places of business in the Southern District of Texas and have allegedly committed acts of infringement within the district.

 Case Timeline